 Why is it important to report a bias incident?

-- identify problem areas to target prevention
+- identifying problem areas to target prevention.

-- determine where prevention/education efforts are needed
+- determining where prevention/education efforts are needed.

 Who should report?

 Any person aware of a bias/hate incident or crime can and should report it.
 This includes the person at whom the behavior was directed, as well as friends, advocates or witnesses.

 - If a crime is happening now or just occurred and someone is hurt or in danger, call 911.